Azure/azure-sdk-for-python/doc/deprecation_process.md

 This guide describes the step-by-step process for deprecating an `azure-*` package.
 You likely need to read this if you are a package owner and need to explain to your customers that the package should no longer be used.

+Note that a deprecated package is a signal to customers that they are *strongly encouraged* to stop using it and migrate to another package.
+The package is *still available* to install and is not unpublished, and we still have the ability to publish critical security fixes as necessary.

 The overall idea is that PyPI does not support an official deprecation logic.
 We concluded that the best way is:
 - Change the classifier as `Inactive`, to showcase in metadata that this package is longer worked on.
 - Add a disclaimer on the main Readme file to explain deprecation, and provide a migration guide as necessary.